-Use of plastic instruments, such as the Nuvo Clarinéo, may be permitted up to Grade 3 with approval from the Chief Examiner in Music.
+Use of plastic instruments may be permitted up to Grade 3 with approval from the Chief Examiner in Music.

 Duets

 Some of the exercises and pieces at Steps 1 and 2 are duets.
 These have been included to encourage ensemble awareness.
 If performed, the lower part will not be assessed in the examination.